Air Traffic Controllers Impose Overtime Ban

 Date:

 The Association of Icelandic Air Traffic Controllers (FÍF) has formally announced an overtime ban set to commence at midnight on November 25.
-This decision underscores the critical nature of reaching an agreement between the air traffic controllers and Isavia without further delay.
+The move signals just how urgent a contract agreement between the air traffic controllers and Isavia has become.

-In a recent statement, FÍF expressed its deep dissatisfaction over the ongoing lack of a contract, which has persisted since the beginning of the year.
-This situation poses significant risks not only to Isavia but also to the numerous air carriers navigating Iceland’s busy air traffic control system.
+In a recent statement, FÍF made clear its frustration over the lack of a contract, a situation that has dragged on since the beginning of the year.
+That prolonged standoff carries real risks — not just for Isavia, but for the many air carriers that depend on Iceland’s air traffic control system.

-“It is very disappointing that no resolution was achieved during the meeting between FÍF, Isavia, and the Confederation of Icelandic Enterprise (SA) last Sunday,” the announcement highlighted.
-The union feels compelled to implement this overtime ban, even amid ongoing negotiations, in hopes of fostering dialogue that could avert further measures by its members.
+“It is very disappointing that no resolution was achieved during the meeting between FÍF, Isavia, and the Confederation of Icelandic Enterprise (SA) last Sunday,” the announcement stated.
+The union says it felt it had little choice but to impose the overtime ban, even while talks continue — the hope being that the added pressure will keep dialogue alive and head off more serious action from its members.

-FÍF has pointed out that Isavia has been steadily losing its competitive edge due to a troubling trend characterized by insufficient recruitment and high levels of stress among current staff.
-The union aims to reverse this decline to safeguard Icelandic interests and ensure a robust air traffic control workforce.
+FÍF has also raised concerns about a longer-term problem: Isavia has been steadily losing its competitive standing, driven by poor recruitment numbers and high stress levels among existing staff.
+The union wants that trend reversed, both to protect Icelandic interests and to ensure the country maintains a strong air traffic control workforce going forward.

 Share post: